BenasJasilionis/tech201_agile_and_scrum/README.md

 ## How does agile alongside DevOps benefit a business?
 ![](agiledevop.png)
-* Faster time to market Agile development allows teams to deliver software in small, incremental chunks, getting new features and improvements to customers faster.
+* Faster time to market: Agile development allows teams to deliver software in small, incremental chunks, getting new features and improvements to customers faster.
 * Increased adaptability to change: Agile methodologies prioritize flexibility, which allows teams to respond quickly to changes in customer requirements or market conditions.
 * Improved collaboration and communication: Agile methodologies encourage collaboration and communication among cross-functional teams, which can lead to better decision-making and problem-solving.
 * Improved customer satisfaction:  Agile development allows teams to get feedback from customers early and often,